-The Domain apartment complex has quartz countertops, a digital fireplace in the lobby that emits heat, free yoga classes and massages and 50-inch flat-screen TVs in each unit.
+The Domain apartment complex has quartz countertops, a digital fireplace in the lobby, free yoga classes and massages, and 50-inch flat-screen TVs in each unit.

 The Somerset Hills complex will have a sand volleyball court and dog park.
 A poolside cabana - dubbed the Cave - will have flat-screen TVs and Xbox gaming systems.